minima-global/minidocs/docs/about/utility.md

 - Instantly and easily start a local private testnet
 - Creating dapps is very accessible and can be created with standard html, css and javascript knowledge
 - Instantly mint custom tokens and NFTs
-- Access to a large, decentralised, peer-to-peer network of users,
+- Access to a large, decentralised, peer-to-peer network of users
-- Decentralised protocols developed for Minima will scale naturally with the user base,
+- Decentralised protocols developed for Minima will scale naturally with the user base
-- Ability to create censorship-resistant applications that provide utility only achievable on a decentralised network,
+- Ability to create censorship-resistant applications that provide utility only achievable on a decentralised network
-- Ability to develop Minima and non-Minima based applications via the MiniDapp system,
+- Ability to develop Minima and non-Minima based applications via the MiniDapp system
-- Ability to create and share a suite of MiniDapps via a MiniDapp store.
+- Ability to create and share a suite of MiniDapps via a MiniDapp store

 ## Individuals